JensRantil/jensrantil.github.io/content/posts/2023-05-03_downsides-of-batch-apis.md

  * **Improve the unit of work.** This is what we did above!
  * **Parallellize the work.** This is what I am proposing to do below.

-The latter usually comes with none of the above costs, and pushes complexity to the calling client.
+The latter usually comes with none of the above costs and pushes complexity to the calling client.
 Instead of making _one API call with 10k TODOs_ we make _10k API calls, each with a single TODO_.